Preparation for A-level Italian part 1

 What is the course about?

-This course, which takes place over 3 modules, will help you transition from GCSE to A Level.
+This course, which takes place over 3 modules (or terms), will help you transition from GCSE to A Level.
 We will work on improving your intermediate grammar, acquiring more advanced grammar knowledge, developing your listening and speaking skills, and teaching you the vocabulary required by the various topics used across the exam units.

 This is a live online course.
 You will need: